UofT-DSI/visualization/README.md

 * Thursday 30 March, 6pm-8pm: Mapping data; interactive data visualization
 * Saturday 1 April, 9am-noon: Visualization: Review and Practice

+###Tutorials
+* Mondays: On Monday, March 13 (first day of the course), tutorial will take place at 5:00 PM - 6:00 PM (before class).
+Other Monday tutorials will take place after class (8:00 PM - 9:00 PM)
+* Thursdays: On Thursdays, tutorials will take place at 5:00 PM - 6:00 PM (before class).
+* Saturdays: On Saturdays, tutorials will take place before class (8:30 AM - 9:00 AM) and after class (12:00 PM - 12:30 PM)

 ## Policies
 The course is a live-coding class.
 Students are expected to follow along with the coding.
 Students should be active participants while coding and are encouraged to ask questions throughout.
 Although slides will be available for students to reference, they should be referenced before or after class, as during class will be dedicated to coding with the instructor.